Tegan and Sara: 2021–2022: Still Jealous, new record label, and Crybaby

-2023–Present: Junior High, Substack and Not Tonight Tour
+2023–present: Junior High, Substack and Not Tonight Tour

-In 2023 the duo released their first graphic novel, titled Junior High, based on their youth, with artwork by Tillie Walden.
-It explores the themes of growing up, coming out, and self-discovery through music and sisterhood (loosely serving as a prequel to their adolescence memoir, High School.
+In 2023, the duo released their first graphic novel, titled Junior High, based on their youth, with artwork by Tillie Walden.
+It explores the themes of growing up, coming out, and self-discovery through music and sisterhood, loosely serving as a prequel to their adolescence memoir, High School.
 In February 2024, the duo announced they would be introducing a new subscription to their already popular "Substack" called The Loners Club.
 This included the reintroduction of the pandemic-era Instagram show "Where does the good grow".
 In early 2024, the twins set out on tour to celebrate their album If It Was You (2002).
 The tour is centered around Ontario, Canada, starting in Richmond Hill in March 2024 and ending in Guelph in April 2024.
 In April 2024, the twins won the Juno Humanitarian award for their work with the Tegan and Sara Foundation.

+In September 2026, Tegan and Sara released a single and music video for "Our Year" featuring fellow Canadian musicians Lights and Felix Cartal.
+The music video was filmed at multiple well-known Vancouver locations including the Museum of Vancouver, Kitsilano Pool,Burrard Bridge and the City Centre Artist Lodge.
+That same month, Tegan released her first solo novel called Merry Christmess.

 Influences

 Tegan and Sara have credited Green Day, Nirvana, and Hole for "truly start[ing] to cement our desire to write and make our music".
 During their teenage years, the duo was influenced by Hayden, The Smashing Pumpkins, Violent Femmes, Dinosaur Jr., and Teenage Fanclub.
-Other artists who have influenced Tegan and Sara include Depeche Mode, Rihanna, Taylor Swift, Madonna, Kate Bush, David Bowie, Mike Elizondo, Pink, Lily Allen, Erasure, Ace of Base, Tom Petty, Britney Spears, Katy Perry, Ani DiFranco, the New Pornographers, Cyndi Lauper, Sinéad O'Connor, Against Me! and Bruce Springsteen.
+Other artists who have influenced Tegan and Sara include Depeche Mode, Rihanna, Taylor Swift, Madonna, Kate Bush, David Bowie, Mike Elizondo, Pink, Lily Allen, Erasure, Ace of Base, Tom Petty, Britney Spears, Katy Perry, Ani DiFranco, the New Pornographers, Cyndi Lauper, Sinéad O'Connor, Against Me!, and Bruce Springsteen.

 Personal lives

-Both twins are gay, and both are married.
+Both twins identify as lesbian, and both are married.
 In 2018, Tegan married Sofia Snow, after dating for two years.
 In 2011, Sara married her longtime girlfriend Stacy Reader, and in August 2022, they welcomed their first child, a son.
+As of 2026, they have two children.

 At 19, both Quins moved from their hometown of Calgary, Alberta, to Vancouver, British Columbia.
 In 2003, Sara moved to Montreal.
 Tegan lived in Vancouver and Los Angeles for many years, while Sara lived in Montreal and New York City.
-As of 2019, Tegan and Sara had moved back to Vancouver.
+As of 2019, Tegan and Sara had both moved back to Vancouver.

 Tegan and Sara are active politically and socially engaged.
 They advocate for LGBTQ equality, music education, literacy, and cancer research.

 The sisters are cousins to musician Jen Twynn Payne, drummer and lead vocalist for the Vancouver-based band The Courtneys.